President Donald Trump arrives in Palm Beach County

-President Donald Trump arrived at Palm Beach International Airport aboard Air Force One at approximately 10:45 p.m.
+President Donald Trump arrived at Palm Beach International Airport aboard Air Force One at about 10:45 p.m.
 Friday.

-The president made a pair of campaign stops in Florida on Friday before traveling to Palm Beach County for the weekend.
+The president made a pair of campaign stops in Florida earlier in the day before traveling to Palm Beach County for the weekend.

 SPECIAL COVERAGE: Election 2020

-Trump held a "Make America Great Again" rally in The Villages, and later Friday night in Pensacola.
+Trump held a "Make America Great Again" rally in The Villages and later in Pensacola.

-The White House said President Trump will cast his ballot on Saturday in West Palm Beach, however, an exact location has not been determined.
+The White House said Trump will cast his ballot on Saturday in West Palm Beach, but an exact time or location has not been determined.

 Scripps Only Content 2020